Joint constraints from cosmic shear, galaxy-galaxy lensing and galaxy clustering: internal tension as an indicator of intrinsic alignment modelling error: Appendix C. Building an LSST Y1 like simulated analysis

 One consequence of the extra constraining power is that \blockfont{PolyChord} takes considerably longer to converge.
+We can understand this by considering how \blockfont{PolyChord}'s nested sampling works -- the prior distribution $P_\Pi$ sets a scale from which an initial set of live points are drawn.
+When the posterior is well-constrained compared with the prior volume, the algorithm can spend a significant time sampling from the tails of the distribution, meaning it is relatively slow to converge.
+This is necessary to accurately estimate the evidence.
 For this reason, for the LSST like chains we swap to \blockfont{Nautilus}.
 The basic idea of this new sampler is to use neural networks to help choose boundaries in parameter space most efficiently, and so minimise the total number of likelihood calls needed to estimate the posterior.
 The algorithm comes packaged with \blockfont{CosmoSIS} v3, and can be called in the same way as other samplers.
 We validate the convergence and accuracy of our LSST Y1 \blockfont{Nautilus} chains by re-running one of them using a more conventional MCMC approach -- \blockfont{emcee} \citep{foremanmackey12}.
 Specifically we re-run our less extreme IA scenario $1\times2$pt analysis (the purple contour in the upper right panel of Figure \ref{fig:lssty1_posteriors}).
 After allowing our \blockfont{emcee} chain to run for just over 1M samples, we cut the first quarter for burn-in.
 Plotting the surviving 750,000, we find good agreement with the shorter \blockfont{Nautilus} chain (the marginalised mean and standard deviation of $S_8$ are consistent to $<1\%$).
 Note that we do not use the Bayesian evidence values from \blockfont{Nautilus} in this work, so we do not compare or try to validate those here.

 {\Alph{section}}